 Stress the importance that the customer call you back on the date they promise payment — to let you know the check has been sent.
 If they fail to call, the payment likely didn’t happen.
 You won’t waste time waiting for a check that was never mailed.

 And finally, if the customer doesn’t follow through on their commitment, make sure you follow through on the consequences.
 If you don’t, they will never take you seriously.

 #6 Learn to be Flexible

-Following the above advice will help improve the effectiveness of your collection calls ” but there is no magic bullet in debt collection.
+Following the above advice will help improve the effectiveness of your collection calls, but there is no magic formula in debt collection.
 Every customer is different.
 What works really well with one, may get you nowhere with another.
-Listen carefully to the customer and you will pick up clues to the best way to handle each situation.
+Listen carefully to the customer and you will pick up clues for the best way to handle each situation.

 As a senior professional with ABC-Amega, Bob Tharnish manages global collections for key clients.
 He is also responsible for monitoring the performance of our worldwide affiliate attorney network.
 Click here for more information about Bob’s career at ABC.

 For tips and information about commercial collections, check out these other articles on our website: